jlbedunah/quote-tool-payment-form/DEV_PRODUCTION_SETUP.md

    - `007_add_user_id_to_quotes.sql`
    - `008_create_initial_admin.sql` (optional - only if you want a dev admin user)
    - `009_fix_user_profiles_rls_recursion.sql`

+**Note:** The Supabase CLI connection is separate from Vercel's Supabase integration.
+Linking to your dev project with the CLI won't affect Vercel's connection to production.

 ### 3. Create Admin User in Dev Database